MetricT/TN_COVID/README.md

 R is also tragically single-threaded (you *can* use threads, but it's painful compared to other languages), so don't worry about trying to throw an expensive 16 core CPU at it for speedups.
 Your bog-standard Haswell 4-core is sufficient.

+# How do I run it?

+Start up RStudio, load TN_COVID.R, and hit the "source" button.

 # What can you do to help?
 Ideas...